 In this tutorial, we will show you how to install Moodle on Debian 10.
 For those of you who didn’t know, Moodle is a free and open-source learning management system written in PHP and often deployed in Linux under Apache/Nginx web servers with PHP and MySQL/MariaDB database management system, also known as LAMP or LEMP stack.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step-by-step installation of the Moodle on a Debian 10 (Buster).
+I will show you the step-by-step installation of Moodle on a Debian 10 (Buster).

 Install Moodle on Debian 10 Buster